Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

-Now, the state $\eta_K^{B_1B_2}$ can be used as a control state to implement arbitrary random unitary operations (i.e., an unital channel) on the rest of the system-bath composite, by using a global unitary on the entire system-bath composite.
-Lets say, we implement such a global unitary $U_{E_{S_{12}}^{\beta_1\beta_2}}^{BS}$ (see Eq.~\eqref{eq:UniJoint}) such that the resultant system state, after tracing out the baths, becomes $\sigma_{S_{12}}$.
+Now, the state $\eta^{B_1}_{E_{1}^{\prime \prime}} \otimes \eta^{B_2}_{E_{2}^{\prime \prime}}$ can be used as a control state to implement random unitary operations (i.e., a unital channel) on the rest of the system-bath composite, by using a global unitary on the entire system-bath composite that strictly conserves both total energy and total weighted-energy.
+Lets say, we implement such a global unitary $U_{E_1+E_2}$ (see Eq.~\eqref{eq:UniJoint}) so that the resultant system state becomes $\sigma_{S_{12}}$ after tracing out the baths.
 Note the joint state of the system-bath composite can still have correlations among them.

-(ii) {\it Destroying unwanted correlations in the system-bath composite state:} Now, we can destroy the unnecessary correlations that may possibly present between the sub-systems and baths after (i).
-That is done by a ``twirling" operation which is itself a random unitary operation within the weighted-energy block.
-For each system state with the weighted-energy $E_{S_{12}}^{\beta_1 \beta_2}=\beta_1 E_{S_1}+ \beta_2 E_{S_2}$, we apply twirling operation on the bath part $B_1B_2$ while applying identity operation on the system part, such that the transformed final system-bath state becomes classically correlated as
+(ii) {\it Destroying unwanted correlations in the system-bath composite state:} Now, we can destroy the unnecessary correlations that may possibly present between the sub-systems and baths after step (i).
+That is done by a ``twirling" operation which is itself a random unitary operation within the total energy block.
+For each system state with the energy $E_{S_{12}}=E_{S_1}+E_{S_2}$, we apply twirling operation on the bath part $B_1B_2$ while applying identity operation on the system part, such that the transformed final system-bath state becomes classically correlated as